algolia/instantsearch/docs/src/advanced/vue-router-url-sync.md

 githubSource: docs/src/advanced/vue-router-url-sync.md
 ---

-In this guide you will learn how to synchronize your InstantSearch experience with the [official Vue-Router](https://github.com/vuejs/vue-router).
+In this guide you'll learn how to synchronize your InstantSearch experience with the [official Vue-Router](https://github.com/vuejs/vue-router).

-There are two things you will want to setup in order to have the Vue router play nicely with InstantSearch.
+There are two things you'll want to setup in order to have the Vue router play nicely with InstantSearch.

 1. Extract some parameters from the router and initialize the search store with it.
 That way, on the initial load of the search experience, it will display results based on the current route.